 Such an architecture can incur costs as follows:

-- Load balancer: Charged for one rule and per GB.
+- Cloud Load Balancing: Charged for one rule and per GB.

-- Stackdriver Logging.
-See the pricing page for details.
+- Cloud Logging: See the pricing page for details.

 While this example works by using BigQuery, there are various options incurring different costs that you can choose from depending on your needs: